dimitri-nicolo/calico/reference/alpha/federation/installation.md

 #### Enable federation in Calico Enterprise Manager

-Run the  following command from the host cluster to enable the enriched UI for federation
+Run the  following command from the host cluster to enable the enriched UI for federation.

 ```
 kubectl patch deployment -n tigera-manager tigera-manager --patch \